loominatrx/useful-roblox-resources/README.md

 ### Building Plugins

-I decided to make dedicated building plugins section as there are many building plugins that existed on Roblox marketplace and also to prevent confusion.
+I decided to make dedicated building plugins section as there are many building plugins that existed on Roblox marketplace, and also to prevent confusion.

 | Plugin | Creator | Description | Price⠀⠀ | Notes |
 |:----|:----|:----|:----|:----|